Keep Up With Us

 2. Watch The Weather

 Pay attention to the weather and notice how the change in lighting affects your subject.
-Clouds create a giant sun diffuser and even out the lighting.
+Clouds create a giant sun diffuser and even out the lighting, which is great for portraits because there are no harsh shadows or “raccoon eyes” on your subject.
 If the sun emerges following a late-afternoon thunderstorm, be on the lookout for rainbows in the opposite direction.
-Try to catch seasons colliding as the final fall leaves hang on when the first snowfall of the season arrives.
+Come October, try to catch seasons colliding as the final fall leaves hang on when the first snowfall of the season arrives.

 3. Good Fall Photography = Location, Location, Location